dalnefre/tart-PEG/README.md

   * `ok`: _Actor_ Send result message to this actor on success.
   * `fail`: _Actor_ Send result message to this actor on failure.

-Returns a parser bootstrap behavior which receives an _input_ stream _Actor_ and tries to match the `pattern` against it.
+Returns a parser bootstrap behavior.
+Use an _Actor_ with this behavior as the customer for reading from an actor-based _input_ stream.
+This will start the `pattern` matching process.

 ### PEG.factory(sponsor)